goauthentik/authentik/website/integrations/services/minio/index.md

 -   Signing Key: Select any available key
 -   Redirect URIs: `https://minio.company/oauth_callback`

+Set the scope of the MinIO scope mapping you created in the previous step under Advanced Protocol Settings -> Scopes

 Note the Client ID and Client Secret values.
 Create an application, using the provider you've created above.
 Note the slug of the application you've created.

 ## MinIO